Optimize Power BI reports for the mobile app

 If you make the slicer responsive, as you change its size and shape it shows more or fewer options.
 It can be tall, short, wide, or narrow.
 If you make it small enough, it becomes just a filter icon on the report page.

 Read more about creating responsive slicers.

-To publish the phone version of a report, you publish the main report from Power BI Desktop to the Power BI service, and the phone version publishes at the same time.
+To publish a mobile-optimized version of a report, publish the main report from Power BI Desktop to the Power BI service.
+This publishes the mobile-optimized version at the same time.

-View optimized and unoptimized reports on a phone
+Viewing optimized and unoptimized reports on a phone or tablet

-In the mobile apps on phones, Power BI automatically detects optimized and unoptimized phone reports.
-If a phone-optimized report exists, the Power BI phone app automatically opens the report in phone report mode.
+- If a mobile-optimized report exists, the app automatically opens the report in mobile-optimized mode.

-If a phone-optimized report doesn’t exist, the report opens in the unoptimized, landscape view.
+- If a mobile-optimized report doesn’t exist, the report opens in the unoptimized, landscape view.

-When in a phone report, changing the phone’s orientation to landscape will open the report in the unoptimized view with the original report layout, whether the report is optimized or not.
+Holding a phone in landscape orientation opens the report in the unoptimized view with the original report layout, regardless of whether the report is optimized or not.

-Report readers can turn their phones sideways to see the page in landscape mode.
-Read more about interacting with Power BI reports optimized for your phone.
+If you optimize only some pages, when readers come to an unoptimized page they will be prompted to switch to landscape view.
+Turning the phone or tablet sideways will enable them to see the page in landscape mode.
+Read more about interacting with Power BI reports optimized for portrait mode.